What Is a Sonnet?

 Characteristics of Sonnet Writing

 Iambic Pentameter: Iambic Pentameter is a style of writing in poetry where each line is five feet long.
-Each foot contains two syllables, one is stressed and second in unstressed.
-In a simple way each line carry ten syllables: five stressed and five unstressed.
+All feet contain two syllables, one is stressed and second in unstressed.
+In simple way each line carry ten syllables: five stressed and five unstressed.
 Look at the example.

 (Shall+I) (com+par) (Thee+to) (a+ sum) (mer’s+day)